bgschiller/d3-event-issue/README.md

 - https://github.com/d3/d3/issues/2733#issuecomment-271321156

-## A Solution! but not a satisying one...
+## A Solution! but not a satisfying one...

 Deleting the `node_modules/` directory, and doing a fresh `npm install` fixed things.
 My guess is that when I did `require('d3-selection')`, my coworker's machine was grabbing a different version than the `require('d3')` version was using internally.